 5. Do something you’ve never done before

 “If you want the things you’ve never had, then you have to do the things you’ve never done.”
 This might be the perfect time to crawl out of your comfort zone and realize some of your biggest dreams.
 It takes a lot of courage to think outside the box and go about life in a completely new way, but it’s what needs to be done in order to develop and become the person you’ve always wanted to become.
-Always dreamed of a trip around the world or an InterRail trip around Europe?
-Spend this summer or this coming year working and saving up and then just hit the road.
+Always dreamt of a trip around the world or an InterRail trip around Europe?
+Spend this year working and saving up and then just hit the road.